wp-plugins/social-linkz/readme.txt

 == Changelog ==

+= 1.6.2 =
+* BUG : Some plugin do not work correctly during the printing as the $post was not set correctly

 = 1.6.1 =
 * NEW : The hierarchy button may be limited to logged users
 * BUG : Avoid recursive call listing the translation folder